 As a forward a year young, Theo, a member of Worcester Warriors Academy, acquitted himself impressively against some bigger and older players in the initial session and was a superb ambassador for the schools.

 Under normal circumstances, both boys would have played rugby extensively for the school 1st XV during the winter.

 Headmaster at Monmouth School for Boys, Mr Simon Dorman, said: “We are delighted with the achievements of both Joe and Theo.

-“We know that Theo learnt so much from his experience in the development squad and we now wish Joe the very best of luck in his two final sessions later this month.
+“We know that Theo learnt so much from his experience in the development squad and we now wish Joe the very best of luck in his two final sessions.

 “We are already looking forward to next season when Joe and Theo will be able to represent our 1st XV.”